ChemAxon/calculations-aws-examples/nmr-lambda-example/README.md

 ----

+See

-See [`com.chemaxon.calculations.lambda.NmrRequest`](src/main/java/com/chemaxon/calculations/lambda/NmrRequest.java) for details on request format.
+ - [`com.chemaxon.calculations.lambda.NmrRequest`](src/main/java/com/chemaxon/calculations/lambda/NmrRequest.java) for details on request format.
+ - [`com.chemaxon.calculations.lambda.NmrResponse`](src/main/java/com/chemaxon/calculations/lambda/NmrResponse.java) for details on response format.

 As an example you can use the following test data from Lambda console:

 ``` json
 {